ZeusWPI/ansible_nginx_vhost/README.md

 NGINX vhost
 =========

 A role to install an NGINX vhost.
-Meant to be used with `ZeusWPI.nginx_base`.
+Meant to be used with `ZeusWPI.nginx_certbot_base`.
 Just point to a vhost file and it will be copied.
 You can even use jinja templates if you want!

 Requirements
 ------------